40843245/ASP.NET-core-MVC/quickstart guide.md

 That's done.
 Just wait for a minute.

 ## understand the process of running the application
+We will dive into this part first -- `process of running the application after the server successfully connected and ready to render first web page`.

+I'm doing so because I think this is a fundamental part and is the simplest if you familiar with these [prequisites](https://github.com/40843245/ASP.NET-core-MVC/blob/main/quickstart%20guide.md#prequisite).

+But don't be worry, we will dive it into these fundamental parts that we need to know for

+developing a project with ASP.NET core MVC architecture in following section respectively.

+  + `process of running the application before the server successfully connected`.

+  + `process of running the application after the server successfully connected immediately`.

+Then summarize it.

 ### process of running the application after the server successfully connected and ready to render first web page.
-Let's dive in this part first -- `process of running the application after the server successfully connected and ready to render first web page`.
+Let's dive it into this part.

+You can understand the `process of running the application after the server successfully connected and ready to render first web page` with debugger and breakpoint.
-I'm doing so because I think this is a fundamental part and is the simplest if you familiar with these [prequisites]().

-Then we will dive it into these parts in following section respective -- `process of running the application before the server successfully connected`

-You can understand the process of running the application with debugger and breakpoint.

 The [Demo project of Autofac demo1 in ASP.NET core MVC architecture](https://youtu.be/-q6rQ4UnKUY) illustrate the process of running the application with debugger and breakpoint.